MAGALA-RICHARD/apsimNGpy/doc/factorial_experiments.rst

 This guide demonstrates how to set up and run factorial experiments using `apsimNGpy`.
 Factorial experiments involve systematically varying multiple factors to observe their effects on outputs such as crop yield.

-The :class:`~apsimNGpy.core.experimentmanager.ExperimentManager`: in ``apsimNGpy`` provides a high-level interface to build factorial experiments programmatically without APSIM GUI or template.
+The :class:`~apsimNGpy.core.experiment.ExperimentManager`: in ``apsimNGpy`` provides a high-level interface to build factorial experiments programmatically without APSIM GUI or template.

 Why apsimNGpy for factorial experiments